Azure/portaldocs/portal-sdk/generated/top-onboarding.md

     * **Missing Dogfood configuration** may cause extensions not to show "Next" button

-    * **Check the IcM** Team Id which must be a valid IcM team for your service.
+    * **Check the IcM** Team which must be a valid IcM team for your service.
 See above requirements for IcM Team Id.

     * You can **fill in the values for dogfood configuration** as per your existing production configuration in this section and continue to next screen.